 At BrightCare Center developing a strong family environment is paramount in the high quality care we provide for your loved ones.
 We believe that families gain peace of mind knowing their loved one is in a safe and enriching environment.

 Nyome B. Kamara, MSG, QDDP

 Founder & CEO

-Mrs. Kamara has over 10 years of healthcare administration management experience.
+Mrs. Kamara has over 13 years of healthcare administration management experience.
 Previous experience includes Forest Glen Adult Day Care, Dynamic Home Health Care, Program Director of Hearth & Home Adult Day Healthcare Center, and Director of Alzheimer’s Care at Golden Living-Sleepy Hollow Manor.
-She holds a Master’s in Applied Gerontology from Towson University and specializes in the administration of Aging Services with an emphasis on Alzheimer’s and Dementia Care.
-Mrs. Kamara is also a Certified Dementia Practitioner.
-As an advocate for aging and disabled adults Mrs. Kamara strives to promote independence and enhancing quality of life in aging and disabled adults.
-Mrs. Kamara currently lives in Manassas, Virginia with her husband and daughter and is an active member of Christian Life Church’s Dance Ministry.
+She holds a Master’s in Applied Gerontology from Towson University and specializes in the administration of Aging Services with an emphasis on community based supports.
+As a qualified developmental disability professional, Mrs. Kamara strives to promote independence and enhancing quality of life of persons with disabilities.
+Mrs. Kamara advocates for inclusive opportunities where all abilities can thrive.
+Mrs. Kamara currently lives in Manassas, Virginia with her husband and two children and is an active member of the Christian Life Church Dance Ministry.

 Sidikie N. Kamara Sr.